RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 #### How is a flatpak made?
 <details><summary>Click here to see the answer</summary>
 A flatpak is generated from a manifest file.
 A software called  flatpak-builder reads the  manifest, then starts downloading dependencies and starts building the software.
 After the build process is done it generates the software in a .flatpak file.
-This file can then be hosted on flathub or distributed on the web.
+This file can then be hosted on Flathub or distributed on the web.
 </details>

 #### How does the RetroDECK flatpak manifest look like?